al6x/nim/ftext/readme.md

 Example of FormalText

 ```
-About Forex ^title
+About PlaceX ^title

-There are multiple reasons to About Forex.
+There are multiple reasons to About PlaceX.
 Every single of those reasons is big enough to stay away
 from such investment.
-Forex has all of them. ^text
+PlaceX has all of them. ^text

 Trends are down #Finance #Trading ^section